scientific-python/docstub/docs/user_guide.md

     c: int = None
     d: str = ""
 ```
-will leave the parameters within the `# docstub` guards untouched in the resulting stub file:
+will leave the guarded parameters untouched in the resulting stub file:
 ```python
 class Foo:
     a: int = None